lucymonie/tic-tac-toe/README.md

 I reorganised my file structure so the package.json is in the root folder, and there are game and test folders.

 ### Error handling
-I added an error property to my game object so the gameLoop function can now handle bad player input gracefully.
+This was not part of the feedback, but in the course of this work I added an error property to my game object so the gameLoop function can now handle bad player input gracefully.